HirokiShinsei/nlp-food-recipe-query/README.md

 ## Notes

-- The web app uses a pre-trained CRF model to predict recipe tags and match the recipes based on the user query.
+- The web app uses a pre-trained CRF model to predict recipe tags and match recipes based on the user query.
+- Depending on the training script you use, the model filename may differ (`crf_ner_model.pkl` from train.py versus `crf_food_recipes_20pct.pkl` from train2.py).
+Update `app.py` accordingly if needed.
 - The dataset and the approach for predictions rely on ingredients and tags extraction.

-- Edit the file paths in the code if necessary, depending on your environment and model location.
+## License

+[Specify license information if required]